ansulagrawal/random-tasks/readme.md

-This is a amazon clone using HTML, CSS, tailwindcss.
+This is a amazon clone using HTML, CSS, tailwindcss and javascript.